fedir/ghstat/ratings.md

 * The most popular project is `pallets/flask`
 * The newest project is `channelcat/sanic`
 * The project with more commits is `django/django`
+* The project with biggest average contribution period is `django/django`
 * The project with more tags is `django/django`
 * The project made by most notable top contributors is `pallets/flask`
 * The project with best errors resolving rate is `pallets/flask`